IIpepeII/duelingtigersmahjong/duelingtigersmahjong.md

 ### 7 Pairs – 3 Points
 **Hand:** <span style="font-size: 2em">🀇🀇 🀐🀐 🀊🀊 🀅🀅 🀘🀘 🀈🀈 🀓🀓</span>
-**Description:** Seven unique pairs, characters and bamboo suits.
+**Description:** Seven unique pairs from any kind of tiles.

 ### Hidden Treasure – 5 Points
 **Hand:** <span style="font-size: 2em">🀓🀓🀓 🀑🀑🀑 🀄🀄🀄 🀁🀁🀁 🀘🀘</span>
-**Description:** All pungs concealed, Self-Pick win, bamboo and wind tiles.
+**Description:** All pungs in your hand are concealed, and it needs to be a Self-Pick win.

 ### All Kong – 24 Points
 **Hand:** <span style="font-size: 2em">🀇🀇🀇🀇 🀑🀑🀑🀑 🀄🀄🀄🀄 🀙🀙🀙🀙 🀋🀋</span>
-**Description:** Four kongs and a pair, characters and bamboo suits.
+**Description:** Four kongs and a pair.

 ### Nine Gates – 24 Points
 **Hand:** <span style="font-size: 2em">🀊🀊🀊 🀋🀋 🀌 🀍 🀎 🀏🀏 🀐🀐 🀑🀑</span>
-**Description:** 1112345678999 plus any tile to complete pair, all concealed, dots and bamboo.
+**Description:** 1112345678999 plus any pair to complete the hand, all concealed.

 ## Going Out bonuses